Kevin Cooper (prisoner): Previous criminal record

 Cooper's criminal past included theft and burglary.
 He was sentenced to a one-to-two-year prison term in 1977 for burglarizing a home in Pittsburgh, Pennsylvania.
-Cooper was never tried but later stipulated to kidnapping and raping a minor female who interrupted him during a burglary in Pennsylvania.
+Cooper was involved in kidnapping and raping a minor female who interrupted him during a burglary in Pennsylvania.
 Cooper agreed to the stipulation on the advice of his lawyer who mistakenly believed this admission would help Cooper avoid the death penalty in the Chino Hills case.
 During the purported crime, he threatened to kill the teen-age victim.
 Cooper's thumb print was left on the open dining room window of the high school teen victim's house, and his palm print was left on her car that he stole.

 Over the next five years, he was convicted and sentenced to jail twice for burglaries and was released on probation in 1982.
 He escaped from custodial settings in Pennsylvania 11 times.

 In late 1982, Cooper fled to California after escaping from a Pennsylvania psychiatric facility.
 In California, Cooper was soon convicted of two burglaries in the Los Angeles area.
 He began serving a four-year sentence under the alias David Trautman at the California Institution for Men (CIM) in Chino on April 29, 1983, where he was assigned to the minimum security section.
 On June 2, 1983, Cooper climbed through a hole in the prison fence and walked away from the prison across an open field.